 Fort Mackinac’s Dungeon: ‘Black Hole’ remains today

-What astronomers recently photographed for the first time was conceived by Albert Einstein more than a century ago, yet it was physicist John Wheeler who coined the term for it: black hole.
+Albert Einstein conceived of the possibility more than a century ago and astronomers now have photographed one for the first time.
+Yet, it was physicist John Wheeler who coined the term “black hole.”
 What a great way to describe a part of outer space so dense that nothing – not even light – can escape from it.

 After all, the fort’s guardhouse featured an earthen “black hole” long before Einstein’s theory of general relativity hypothesized the existence of a cosmic version.
-The black hole that served as a crude prison cell on Mackinac Island in the late 18th and early 19th centuries remains a popular spot for tourists to gawk during a visit to the historic fort.
+The black hole that served as a crude prison cell on Mackinac Island in the late 18th and early 19th centuries remains a popular spot for tourists to gawk during a visit to the historic fort on the Mackinac Island bluff.

 Fort Mackinac’s “Black Hole” was exactly that – a hole in the ground with stone walls, a dirt floor and very little light or fresh air.
 It was used to discipline troops who stepped out of line: “The damp suffocating darkness of this underground cell was designed to break the spirit of even the most rebellious soldiers,” states a plaque in the fort’s restored guardhouse.